jesperbeisner/Skeleton/README.md

 ## About

 Skeleton application for future projects.

-The setup includes Symfony 6 with Doctrine, mysql, nginx and php docker containers, phpstan, phpunit and a GitHub workflow.
+The setup includes Symfony 6, Doctrine, mysql, nginx and php docker containers, phpstan, phpunit and a GitHub workflow.

 ## Local Setup